 Microsoft is no longer content to simply delegate endpoint security on Windows to other software vendors.
 The company has released, fine-tuned or rebranded multiple security technologies in a way that will have lasting effects on the industry and Windows users.
 What is Microsoft’s endpoint security strategy and how is it evolving?

-As of this writing, Microsoft offers numerous endpoint security technologies, most of which include “Windows Defender” in their name.
-Some resemble built-in OS features (e.g., Windows Defender SmartScreen), others are free add-ons (e.g., Windows Defender Antivirus), while some are commercial enterprise products (e.g., Windows Defender Advanced Threat Protection).
-I created a table that explains the nature and dependencies of these capabilities, since I couldn’t find these details in any single place.
+Microsoft offers numerous endpoint security technologies, most of which include “Windows Defender” in their name.
+Some resemble built-in OS features (e.g., Windows Defender SmartScreen), others are free add-ons (e.g., Windows Defender Antivirus), while some are commercial enterprise products (e.g., the EDR component of Windows Defender Advanced Threat Protection).
+I created a table that explains the nature and dependencies of these capabilities in a single place.
+Microsoft is in the process of unifying these technologies under the Windows Defender Advanced Threat Protection branding umbrella—the name that originally referred solely to the company’s commercial incident detection and investigation product.

 Microsoft’s approach to endpoint security appears to be pursuing the following 3 objectives: